danigb/codingadventures/source/drafts/2014-11-07-beatbox4-time-is-on-my-side.html.markdown

 :tags:
 :date: 2014-11-07
 ---
-The last part is to add a note shedule mechanism.
+The last part is to add a note schedule mechanism.
 We are going to use the same technique described in the excellent tutorial [A Tale of Two Clocks - Scheduling Web Audio with Precision](http://www.html5rocks.com/en/tutorials/audio/scheduling).

 READMORE

 The idea: when press play we are going to periodically calculate the distance in time from the current time to the next beat the rhythm box has to play.
 If that distance is less than a threshold, we will schedule the samples using the Web Audio API timing infrastructure.